Oral-B Pro 1000 Review

 Ease of Use

-To test ease of cleaning, we made a dilute solution of toothpaste ("toothpaste gruel") and sprayed this on each handle, and then cleaned each one to find problem spots and hard to reach places.
-We only had slight difficult cleaning around the power button but did have some problems when it came to cleaning around the bottom of the brush and at the attachment point for the brush head.
-This brush was significantly easier to clean than we had originally thought, as the rubber grip provided plenty of grooves to collect grime.
-This brush also is water-resistant and can be used in the shower.
+To test the ease of cleaning, we made a diluted toothpaste solution and sprayed it on each handle.
+We then cleaned each one to find problem spots and hard-to-reach places.
+For the most part, cleaning the Pro 1000 was straightforward.
+However, we had some problems when it came to cleaning the bottom of the brush and the attachment point for the brush head.
+This device was significantly easier to clean than we had originally thought, as the rubber grip provided plenty of grooves to collect grime.
+This brush is also water-resistant and can be used in the shower.

 Battery Life

-For the last 10% of the overall score, we evaluated the battery life of each brush.
-Battery life is an important aspect of an electric toothbrush, as the longer it is, the more flexibility and freedom you have.
-For example, you can feel free to leave the charger at home for short trips and have confidence that the brush will last the duration of the trip.
+To round out our scoring (comprising the final 10%), we assessed how long each brush lasted on a single charge.
+Battery life is an important aspect of an electric toothbrush, as the longer it lasts without charge, the more flexibility and freedom you have.
+For example, you can feel free to leave the charger at home for short trips and have confidence that the brush will last for the duration of the trip.
 We ran each brush for two minutes each day, morning and night, and awarded scores based on when the brush died.
+Unfortunately, the 1000 lasted for 12 days (brushing twice a day for two minutes), which puts it near the bottom of the group.
+The LED indicator blinks red when not in use to signal a low battery, which can take up to 22 hours to recharge.